wp-plugins/oik/readme.txt

 == Changelog ==
+= 2.1 =
+* Tested: with WordPress 3.8.1.
+* See also: change log below.

 = 2.1-beta.0122 =
 * Added: Custom taxonomies are now registered as fields of type "taxonomy"
 * Fixed: reinstated some logic in [bw_field] shortcode as of oik-fields v1.18.0315